-The Dodge County Sheriff’s Posse is a volunteer organization that has been assisting the Dodge County Sheriff’s Department for over 30 years.
+The Dodge County Sheriffs Posse is a volunteer organization that has been assisting the Dodge County Sheriffs Office since the late 1970's.
 The Sheriff’s Posse consists of both active members and honorary members.
-The Sheriff’s Posse is primarily funded through working uniformed patrol at various events and donations.
+The Sheriffs Posse is primarily funded through working uniformed patrol at various events and donations.
 Posse members are recognized as uniformed volunteers who work under the direct supervision of the Sheriff or one of his representatives.

 The Dodge County Sheriff’s Posse is open to Dodge County residents over the age of 21 who do not have a felony record and are of good moral character.
 All new applicants are required to undergo a background check and complete the Field Training Program before they are excepted as a Dodge County Sheriff’s Posse member.
 The Dodge County Sheriffs Posse requires an average of 2 days per month to remain an active member in good standing.
-The areas of service include riding along with regular patrol deputies, parades, other enforcement duties and uniformed patrol for the following events:
+The areas of service include riding along with regular patrol deputies, parades, other enforcement duties and uniformed patrol at events like the following:

 - Old Tyme Days – Mantorville